How HMRC uses debt enforcement powers, debt collection agencies and what happens if you live abroad when you do not pay your tax bill.

 In Scotland, a debtor can choose to sign a trust deed, so regular payments are made to an insolvency practitioner to distribute to creditors.

 When we are a creditor, we are invited to vote in favour, against or abstain on arrangement proposals.

-When we are considering any arrangement proposal, we always look to support customers with temporary financial difficulties.
+When we are considering any arrangement proposal, we always look to support you with temporary financial difficulties.
 We look positively at proposals where:

-- a customer’s circumstances are explained fully and honestly
+- your circumstances are explained fully and honestly

 - the offer being made is achievable and is the best outcome for the country’s vital tax revenues